-6. The Affiliate may terminate any student's or faculty member's assignment from the Affiliate when a student or faculty member is unacceptable to the Affiliate for reasons of health, performance, or for other reasons which, in the Affiliate's reasonable judgment and to the extent allowed by law, cause the continued presence of such student or faculty member at the Affiliate not to be in the best interest of the Affiliate.
-Any such action will be reported by the Affiliate to the University orally and in writing.
+6. Host may terminate any student's or faculty member's assignment from Host when a student or faculty member is unacceptable to Host for reasons of health, performance, or for other reasons which, in Host's reasonable judgment and to the extent allowed by law, cause the continued presence of such student or faculty member at Host not to be in the best interest of Host.
+Host will report any such action to University orally and in writing.

-7. The Affiliate, as it deems necessary and proper, shall make available for student experience classrooms and other facilities, including equipment and supplies, libraries, and cafeteria facilities, consistent with its current policies in regard to availability.
-The Affiliate shall also provide orientation for the College faculty and students.
+7. Host, as it deems necessary and proper, shall make available for student experience classrooms and other facilities, including equipment and supplies, libraries, and cafeteria facilities, consistent with its current policies concerning availability.
+Host shall also provide orientation for University faculty and students.

-8. The Affiliate shall have no responsibility for the transportation of faculty or students.
+8. Host shall have no responsibility for the transportation of faculty or students.

-9. Except as set forth in Paragraph 4 of this Agreement, students and faculty members shall not be deemed to be employees, servants or agents of the Affiliate, but shall be considered invitees.
+9. Except as set forth in Paragraph 4 of this Agreement, students and faculty members shall not be deemed employees, servants or agents of Host, but shall be considered invitees.
 Neither party shall pay the other any compensation or benefits pursuant to this Agreement.
-The parties acknowledge that the Affiliate is not providing any insurance, professional or otherwise, covering any students or faculty members.
+The parties acknowledge that Host is not providing any insurance, professional or otherwise, covering any students or faculty members.

-10. The University agrees that it shall secure Workers' Compensation Insurance for the benefit of all faculty and other University employees required to be insured by Workers' Compensation Law, and shall maintain such coverage throughout the duration of this Agreement.
-For the purposes of Workers' Compensation Law, no student or faculty member is to be considered an employee, servant or agent of the Affiliate.
+10. University agrees that it shall secure Workers' Compensation Insurance for the benefit of all faculty and other University employees required to be insured by Workers' Compensation Law, and shall maintain such coverage throughout the duration of this Agreement.
+The laws of the state where Host is located shall dictate whether a student is covered by Workers' Compensation Law.

-11. Subject to the availability of lawful appropriations and consistent with the New York State Court of Claims Act, University shall hold the Affiliate harmless from and indemnify it for any final judgment of a court of competent jurisdiction for the University's failure to perform its obligations hereunder or to the extent attributable to the negligence of the University or of its officers or employees when acting within the course and scope of this Agreement.
+11. Subject to the availability of lawful appropriations and consistent with the New York State Court of Claims Act, University shall hold Host harmless from and indemnify it for any final judgment of a court of competent jurisdiction for University's failure to perform its obligations hereunder or to the extent attributable to the negligence of University or of its officers or employees when acting within the course and scope of this Agreement.